apnadkarni/blt/doc/combotree.rst

   format of this list).
-If *option* is specified with no *value*, then the command returns a list describing the one named option (this list will be identical to the corresponding sublist of the value returned if no *option* is specified). *EntryName* is a tag of id, but may not refer to more than one entry.
+If *option* is specified with no *value*, then the command returns a list describing the one named option (this list will be identical to the corresponding sublist of the value returned if no *option* is specified).
+In this case, *entryName* may be a label, index, or tag, but may not represent more than one entry.

   If one or more *option*-*value* pairs are specified, then the command modifies the given entry option(s) to have the given value(s); in this case the command returns an empty string.
-In this case, *entryName* may refer to more than one entry.  *Option* and *value* are described below:
+In this case, *entryName* may refer to multiple entries (such as "all").  *Option* and *value* are described below:

   **-bindtags** *tagList*
     Specifies the binding tags for *entryName*.  *TagList* is a list of